 Financial services income generally includes income derived by a financial services entity predominantly engaged in the active conduct of a banking, financing, insurance, or similar business.
-Financial services income of a financial services entity also includes passive income and certain incidental income; such passive income is figured without the exception for high-taxed income.
-No part of the passive income that is financial services income is treated as high-taxed income (see High-Taxed Income on page 4).
+Financial services income of a financial services entity also includes passive income and certain incidental income; however, no part of the passive income that is financial services income is treated as high-taxed income (see

+High-Taxed Income on page 4).

-If you qualify as a financial services entity because you treat certain items of income as active financing income under Regulations section 1.904-4(e)(2)(i)(Y), you must show the type and amount of each item on the type and amount of each item on an attachment to Form 1116.
+If you qualify as a financial services entity because you treat certain items of income as active financing income under Regulations section 1.904-4(e)(2)(i)(Y), you must show the type and amount of each item on an attachment to Form 1116.